Employee workload stress

 To share with the employee

-• Workload reflection and discussion tool.
-This fillable form supports the employee to explore what may be contributing to their stress around work as well as to consider possible solutions and strategies that might help.
-This form can also be completed by the employee in preparation for a discussion with their leader or in collaboration with their leader.
+• Workload reflection and discussion tool | PDF.
+This fillable form supports the employee to explore what may be adding to their stress around work.
+They'll consider possible solutions and strategies that might help.
+This form can also be completed by the employee in preparation for or during a conversation with their leader.

 • Resources for employees.
 These resources to support well-being for employees and their families include topics ranging from dealing with work issues to accessing help and resources.